wp-plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 == Changelog ==

+= 1.3.11 =
+* Added SEO support for pagination.
+Pages can now be viewed even when JavaScript is unavailable/disabled.
+* Updated the order of address information and added postal code.

+= 1.3.10 =
+* Fixing minor bug causing scripts to be included more than once on search solutions.

+= 1.3.9 =
+* Fixed a similar issue to that in 1.3.8 which was impacting the search manager and the key validation.

+= 1.3.8 =
+* Fixed issue with shortcode builder causing problems with multi-site wordpress installs.

+= 1.3.7 =
+* Fixed a bug in the "toolbar" JavaScript which caused HTML content to be escaped.
+* Restructured parts of the "toolbar" JavaScript for performance.

+= 1.3.6 =
+* Fixed minor JavaScript bug.

+= 1.3.5 =
+* Updated to new version of WPPF with caching strategy that uses the WordPress Transient API instead of flat files.

+= 1.3.4 =
+* Fixed bug with HTTP User-Agents getting caught by MLSFinder mobile browser detection.

 = 1.3.3 =
-* Updated styles and some javascript improve appearance of controls.
+* Updated styles and some JavaScript improve appearance of controls.
 * Implemented option to enable sort options.
 It is now disabled by default.

 = 1.3.0 =
 * Fixing bug with search manager saving and deleting functionality.
 * Updated API calls to explicitly include .json file type.
 * Updated wppf code and other service code to avoid caching data if there is a server side error.
-* Added wnt class to the html tag on dynamic content pages, for easier styling integration with MLSFinder search solutions.
+* Added WNT class to the HTML tag on dynamic content pages, for easier styling integration with MLSFinder search solutions.
 * Updated to perform ajax key validation against plugin exposed endpoint rather than calling the WolfNet API directly.
 * Increased timeout for remote call to 3 minutes.
-* Re-wrote shortcode builder javascript
+* Re-wrote shortcode builder JavaScript
 * Removed a couple styles which were causing issues in IE7.
 * Introduced pagination feature to Listing Grid and Property List.